-Information Security Laws and Regulations require the university to apply certain security safeguards around sensitive institutional data at specific data classification levels.
+Information Security Laws and Regulations require the university to apply certain security safeguards around institutional data.
 Industry standards, such as those that apply to credit card payments, create additional requirements.

 Responsible use policies stipulate the principles, rules, standards of conduct, and practices that members of the university community agree to comply with as a condition of being provided access to U-M information networks and resources.

 - Responsible Use of Information Resources (SPG 601.07)

 - Electronic Access to Potentially Offensive Materials (SPG 601.16)